brianhwpark/brianhwpark.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Brian H. Park
-description: Blue Ham is a PhD candidate at Broom University.
+description: Ph.D.
+Candidate at Cornell University
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Brian Park, Hyunwook Park
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Brian H. Park is a Ph.D.
+Candidate at the Charles H. Dyson School of Applied Economics and Management at Cornell University.
+As an applied microeconomist, his research interests lie in the intersection of environmental and demographic economics.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>